ipxe/people-rjn-pulseblaster/README.txt

 	  pb_freq_gen.sh					- generate a square wave of a desired frequency on selected bits. pb_manual						- manually, interactively, control the pulseblaster outputs.
 This is actually quite useful!

+pb_parse/ is the parser/simulator/compiler.
+It allows a much higher-level language, and is described in its own README.txt.

 HARDWARE TWEAKS
 ---------------